mike-weiner/display-event-locations-tec/README.md

 * Released on May 13, 2020
 * Added: Stable tag updated to 3.2
 * Added: Tested up to tag changed to 5.4.1 as support with WordPress 5.4.1 has been confirmed
 * Added: New CSS class system for the information that is added to the tooltip by the plugin to allow for greater control.
-New CSS classes for use are: `deltec-tooltip-message`, `deltec-location-name-prefix`, `deltec-location-name`, and `deltec-street-address`.
-See the [Arbitrary Section on CSS Classes](https://github.com/mike-weiner/display-event-locations-tec#css-classes) on the WordPress Repository page for this plugin or on the Github repository for more information
+New CSS classes for use are: `.deltec-tooltip-message`, `.deltec-location-name-prefix`, `.deltec-location-name`, and `.deltec-street-address`.
+See the [Arbitrary Section on CSS Classes](https://github.com/mike-weiner/display-event-locations-tec#css-classes) on the Github Repository README for more information
 * Fixed: Fixed typos within README
-* Removed: Old CSS class `deltec-tribe-events-location` has been removed in place of the new robust CSS class system to allow for greater control of the stylization of the location information within tooltip (See Above)
+* Removed: Old CSS class `.deltec-tribe-events-location` has been removed in place of the new robust CSS class system to allow for greater control of the stylization of the location information within tooltip (See Above)
 * Removed: Excess comments have been removed from the template override files for the tooltip
 * Edited: plugin.php
 * Edited: README.md